xuanlong-yu/xuanlong-yu.github.io/_pages/about.md

 Recent News
 ======
-`10-2023` Happy to announce that our new outdoor dataset [InfraParis](https://arxiv.org/abs/2309.15751) is accpeted by WACV 2023.
-The dataset is contains RGB, Depth and Infrared images with manual semantic segmentation annotations.
-The project website and the download link will be provided in short term.
+`10-2023` Happy to announce that our new dataset [InfraParis](https://arxiv.org/abs/2309.15751) has been accepted at WACV 2023.
+The dataset contains RGB, Depth and Infrared images captured in the Paris area with manual semantic segmentation annotations.
+The project website and the download link will be provided in the short term.\\
 `05-2023` Happy to announce that the [MUAD challenge](https://codalab.lisn.upsaclay.fr/competitions/8007) is now on board at [UNCV Workshop](https://uncv2023.github.io/), [ICCV 2023](https://iccv2023.thecvf.com/).\\
 `04-05-2023` Honored to give a talk at SCAI, Sorbonne Université on "Towards scalable uncertainty estimation with deterministic methods, and their fair evaluation" [`PDF`](https://xuanlong-yu.github.io/files/sorbonne_talk.pdf).\\
 `03-2023 - 04-2023` One-month pleasant visit at Leiden University.